pablochud/django-selectable-select2/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::
-    this is still a work in progress
+    This is still a work in progress.
+Some backwards incompatible changes may happen between releases.

 This project is a kind of a plugin for `django-selectable`_.